Rosengate/exedra-web/resources/views/docs/introduction/installation.md

 - [Autoloading your sources](#autoloading-your-sources)

 ---

+You may install exedra using any of the following ways.
+But, first create your project folder and change directory into the folder.

 ### Composer
 Composer is a modern tool that helps you with package management, if you don't have one yet, please do so by visiting their site and install.
 It's recommended to do this way.